MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

     ```

 > [!IMPORTANT]
-> The hosting window must refresh the token before expiration by sending a new "postToken" message with updated tokens.
+> The hosting window must refresh the token before expiration by sending a new **postToken** message with updated tokens.
 Otherwise, once the tokens expire, service calls will fail.

 ### Embed dashboards